The Joys of Compounding – Why to Start Saving and Investing Today.

 Assuming each investor achieves a 6% compound growth rate, who has the most money at age 75?

-Investor 1 is young, saves little but has the advantage of time on his side.
-Investor 2 saves 5x what investor 1 does, but has half the time.
-Investor 3 saves 10x what investor 1 does, but with only a quarter of the time for their assets to grow.
+Investor 1 is young, saves little, but has the advantage of time on his side.
+Investor 2 saves 5x what investor 1 does, but has half the time t let investments compound as investor 1.
+Investor 3 saves 10x what investor 1 does, but has only a quarter of the time for their assets to grow.

 Using our Compound Interest Rate Calculator we can see who comes out ahead: